-However I started to take it slow and start with the Roasted Tomatoes as a starter.
-The Antipasti lover that I am, they directly caught my eye – and I am sure I’ve had them before, but as a starter it’s probably never the star of the show, so I did not remember it.
+However, I started to take it slow and start with the Roasted Tomatoes as a starter.
+The Antipasti lover that I am, they directly caught my eye – and I am sure I’ve had them before, but as a starter, it’s probably never the star of the show, so I did not remember it.
 However: could not go wrong with this total classic!

-The pizzas at Pizza Express generally come in 3 different versions: Romana, Classic and Leggera.
+The pizzas within the Pizza Express Vegan Menu generally come in 3 different versions: Romana, Classic, and Leggera.
 Classic is, as the name already tells, the classic medium pizza base, whilst Romana is a thinner but bigger base, which is also crispier at the same time.
 Leggera is basically a lower calorie pizza version – it has a hole in the middle which is filled with a fresh salad.
 You could technically call it a massive pizza bagel with a salad 😉 I’ve actually had this pizza style a couple of years back and loved it – I believe Pizza Express were the first ones to introduce this style of pizza in the UK (at least as far as I’m aware of!)

 The latter is probably also the perfect menu item for when you feel that an entire pizza will likely be too much.

 As a main however I tried their newest pizza addition: Vegan Puttanesca.
-It came on a Romana base, which is the generally a bigger, thinner, crispier pizza base.
+It came on a Romana base, which is generally a bigger, thinner, crispier pizza base.
 Personally I very much prefer thin pizza bases.
 They are more authentically like Italian pizza and not going towards the size of American pizza bases (hello carb overload!).
 The only downside to the thin bases is, that the pizza cools down so much quicker and it was already clear to me that I’d have to eat this pizza cold after taking photos of it (blogger life, huh?)

 That was however not to a detriment, as it was still absolutely fantastic!
-The pizza base comes with a Puttanesca-style sauce, which traditionally is a Italian tomato sauce with capers & olives.
+The pizza base comes with a Puttanesca-style sauce, which traditionally is an Italian tomato sauce with capers & olives.
 In addition, the pizza came with the currently probably most trendy item it could possibly have: Jackfruit!
 Has anyone else realised how much it’s been popping up everywhere for the past 1.5 years?
 Not complaining of course, as I absolutely love Jackfruit – as long as it’s well seasoned.

-As I remember it from Pizza Express: they were never big on overloading their pizzas with toppings, however the toppings that are there are very well seasoned with herbs – and this probably summarises this pizza for me.
-Personally, I would have loved a little more toppings, especially on the jackfruit – and I wondered about that sole little tomato on the corner of the pizza (maybe a blind passenger) – but all in all the flavour combination of the pizza worked really well and made up for the small amount of toppings.
+As I remember it from Pizza Express: they were never big on overloading their pizzas with toppings, however, the toppings that are there are very well seasoned with herbs – and this probably summarises this pizza for me.
+Personally, I would have loved a little more toppings, especially on the jackfruit – and I wondered about that sole little tomato on the corner of the pizza (maybe a blind passenger) – but all in all the flavour combination of the pizza worked really well and made up for the small number of toppings.

 It’s definitely proven to me that Puttanesca not only works with pasta!

 If you read the ingredients and are wondering about the chilli – it’s not spicy and the chilli is very subtle on the pizza.
-If you do however like it with a good kick: Pizza Express have Garlic Oil and Chilli Oil available that you can drizzle over your pizza to your liking.
+If you do however like it with a good kick: Pizza Express has Garlic Oil and Chilli Oil available that you can drizzle over your pizza to your liking.

 Rounding off my lunch at Pizza Express I tasted their Carrot Cake, which had been newly added for their autumn menu.